Debbierise001/DSA-Project-Documentation-1/README.md

 - Data Cleaning
 - Calculations
   - Excel Formulas such as COUNT, IF, and COUNTIF
-  - Calculated columns: Discount %, Discount % >=50%, Potential Revenue, Price Bucket, and Composite Score.
+  - Calculated columns such as Discount %, Discount % >=50%, Potential Revenue, Price Bucket, and Composite Score.
     -
 - Summarization
   - Pivot Tables to aggregate and summarize insights